Community Crops Education & Classes

 March 30th, 11am – 12:30pm, at the Community Crops Office: Gardening in Nebraska

 Participants will learn about growing food in Southeast Nebraska.
-We will cover climate, season length, pest & week pressures, as well as provide an overview of soil types found in southeast Nebraska and how to best manage them.
+We will cover climate, season length, pest & weed pressures, as well as provide an overview of soil types found in southeast Nebraska and how to best manage them.
 This class will be focused for growers who are new to this region.
 This class will be taught by Community Crops staff.

 Register for Gardening in Nebraska